PsyLinkist/s.1810-2023/note.md

 - Sepc register.
 Storing the address of the instruction that caused the exception.
 - Stval register.
 Additional information, ussually the comment about the instruction that caused the exception.

+# Lab notes
+Some notes when doing lab exercises.

+## Lab: pgtbl

+### Speed up system calls

+#### Goal
+Learn how to insert mappings into a pagetable.

+#### Do
+- Map one read-only page at USYSCALL when **each process** is created. (check `memlayout.h`)
+   - Store a `struct usyscall` at the start.
+   - Initialize, to store the PID of the current process.

+#### Hints
+- Choose read-only permission.
+- Lifecycle of a new page to be done:
+- Read through trapframe handling in `kernel/proc.c`
+- Do.

+#### Q&As
+- Q: Which other xv6 system call(s) could be made faster using this shared page?
+Explain how.
+    A:

+- Q: How to Speed up system calls?
+    A: By sharing data in a read-only region between userspace and the kernel, which **eliminates the need for kernel crossings.**

+Map a page at USYSCALL (a virtual address defined in `memlayout.h`) when each process is created.
+- Q: Where is the place process being created?
+    A: **allocproc** in `kernel/proc.c`.
+Do the allocation work.
+Seems an OS already has limited processes.

+- Q: How to map a page?
+Where does it map to?
+    A: Map page:
+    `mappages()`
+    Where?
+    `p->usyscall`, this is the PA.

+- Q: How to initialize a page?
+    Follow the `trapframe` in `kernel/proc.c`.
+(And this is included in hint.)

+- Q: Now I have mapped a usyscall page which has similar (not VA) location and other similar features to trapframe, How does it help with the speed of system calls?
+    A: Maybe it is applied exceptionally to specified function?